Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 Cheap train tickets

-Travelling by train can be expensive, and with rail fares in England and Wales increasing by 5.9% earlier this year, it's crucial to cut costs where you can.
-This guide has 18 ways to save, including when flexible season tickets win, how to split tickets, beat booking fees, what your refund rights are and much more.
+Travelling by train can be expensive, and with fares in England having risen by up to 4.9% earlier this year, it's crucial to cut costs where you can.
+This guide has 17 ways to save, including booking weeks ahead to bag the cheapest Christmas fares, when flexible season tickets win, splitting tickets, beating booking fees and much more.

-Network Rail must – usually – have the timetable set 12 weeks in advance.
-So train operators commonly release cheap advance tickets shortly after.
-It's not always dead on 12 weeks though, it's often more like 10 or 11.
+It's best to book tickets about 12 weeks ahead.
+Contractually Network Rail (which runs the railways) must – usually – have the timetable set 12 weeks in advance.
+So firms commonly release their cheapest fares shortly after.
+It's not always dead on 12 weeks though, often more like 10 or 11.
+If you've less time before you travel, book ASAP.

 Get a free alert when tickets go on sale